Q: What is Amazon API Gateway?

 Yes.
 Amazon API Gateway gives you the ability to clone an existing API.
 When you are ready to start working on the next major version of your API, you will be able to keep working on your version 1 and version 2 APIs simultaneously.

 Q: How do I document my API on Amazon API Gateway?

 API Gateway offers the ability to create, update, and delete documentation associated with each portion of your API, such as methods and resources.
-You can access documentation-related APIs through the AWS SDKs, CLI, via RESTful calls, or by editing the documentation strings directly in the API Gateway console.
+You can access documentation-related APIs through the Amazon SDKs, CLI, via RESTful calls, or by editing the documentation strings directly in the API Gateway console.
 Documentation can also be imported as a Swagger file, either as part of the API or separately, allowing you to add or update the documentation without disturbing the API definition.
 API Gateway conforms to the Open API specification for documentation imported from, or exported to, Swagger files.